 Where to Buy Organic Food

 Many grocery stores now have organic sections in their stores.
 Organic produce is labeled in the produce section.
 Some stores have sections throughout the store labeled for organic foods making it easier to find the products.
-There are also stores such as Whole Foods Market, which sell mostly organic and natural foods.
+There are also stores such as Whole Foods Market and Sprouts Farmers Market which sell mostly organic and natural foods.
 Some health food stores carry organic foods and farmer's markets throughout the country now boast of selling organic products.
 There are farms which serve also as co-ops on which certain days are set aside for the public to come and pick their own produce.
 Included in the References and Resources section are sites which help you find places in your area to buy organic foods.
 Start however you can and take the necessary steps to bringing healthier food into your homes.
 Happy, healthy eating.

 Eat Smart and Take Action

 Food Shopping Tips